 (3) Weekly assurance testing for teachers and staff

-(4) Weekly testing for students
+(5) Weekly assurance testing for elementary students